RafaelRoca/Artificial-Intelligent-chat-bot-/README.md

-## Vasudev
-Artificial Linguistic internet computer entity or you can call it as Chatterbot.
+## Vasudev - Artificial Linguistic internet computer entity (Chatterbot)

 Vasudev is created with the help of [AIML](http://www.alicebot.org/aiml.html) programming language introduced by